-- Be as concrete as possible in describing activities. - It has a beginning and an end. - You should know when you've finished an activity, and you should know when you've finished it. - An activity is not a goal, a result, or an outcome.
-It's a thing you do as part of striving to achieve those. - Aim for a reasonable level of granularity in identifying your activities: not too general, not too detailed, just right.
+- An activity is something that someone does. - It has a beginning and an end. - You know when you've finished it because it doesn't need to be done any more (or it is no longer on your To Do List). - It is not a "goal," "result," or "outcome."
+It is a thing you do as part of striving to achieve those. - Aim for a reasonable level of granularity in identifying your activities-not too much, not too little, just right.